 Research

-Many of the world’s elite and trade-based scholarly journals are closed, meaning you can’t easily access the papers they publish without a subscription (often through a University).
+Many of the world’s elite scholarly journals are closed, meaning you can’t easily access the papers they publish without an expensive subscription.
 The Australian College of Vocal Arts (ACVA) has long been committed to making high-quality, peer-reviewed scholarly research way more available and accessible to practitioners around the world.
 Focused mostly on the art and science of singing voice and acting voice teaching, we’re determined to ensure the papers we agree to publish will all have practical value associated with them.
 This means that our journal’s readers, mostly singing and acting teachers, will be able to acquire and apply new knowledge and skills from reading the journal.
 Theoretical papers will be considered, however these should at least address the practical implications of the theory or concept being offered, in the education/teaching/learning context.

 A new open access journal

-We will accept submissions ranging from including scoping reviews and other literature reviews, conceptual papers, empirical papers, on any singing and/or acting performance or pedagogy related subjects.
-This includes but is not limited to:
+We will accept submissions including (but not limited to) scoping reviews and other literature reviews, conceptual papers, empirical papers, on any singing and/or acting performance or pedagogy related subjects.
+Topic areas include but are not limited to:

 Interested in submitting a paper?